Chen Man Hin: Political career

-He won his first election in a 1965 by-election for the Rahang state legislative assembly seat in Negeri Sembilan as an independent.
-He won his first federal parliamentary seat in Seremban Timor, Negeri Sembilan in 1969 under the DAP ticket against Barisan Nasional.
-Chen Man Hin became the founder of DAP in Seremban with other leaders such as Lim Kit Siang, Dr. Tan Seng Giaw, lawyers Karpal Singh (CEC) and Hu Sepang.
-Later, he was appointed DAP's Advisor.
-The DAP headquarters was then located at Choo Teik Building, Seremban.
-In 1980s Negeri Sembilan was a stronghold of the DAP.
+His first electoral victory was a 1965 by-election for the Rahang state legislative assembly seat in Negeri Sembilan as an independent using the symbol of a cherry blossom.
+The Democratic Action Party (DAP) was still in the process of creation at the time, and was only registered on 18 March, following which Chen became its inaugural chairman.

+Chen Man Hin was one of the founders of the party in Seremban with other leaders such as Lim Kit Siang, Tan Seng Giaw, Karpal Singh and Hu Sepang.
+The party headquarters was then located at Choo Teik Building, Seremban.
+In the 1980s, Negeri Sembilan was a stronghold of the DAP.